 - 1. Designs are to be modest in terms of floor area and amenities.
-(See Modesty Criteria, Annex A, Page 14) - 2.
+(See Modesty Criteria, Annex A, Page 13) - 2.
 Units are to be self-contained residential units with a private kitchen or food preparation area and bathroom facilities.
 Institutional premises and personal care homes are not eligible for this funding. - 3.
 There must be a minimum of four (4) new affordable units. - 4.
-Funding will be available for a maximum of 20 units per project. - 5.
+Funding is available for up to a maximum of 20 new affordable units.
+To incentivize mixed-income models, projects may receive per unit funding on the first 10 units and for 50 per cent of those thereafter, up to the maximum of 20 funded units.
+For example, NLHC will provide per unit funding on the first 15 units in a 20-unit project, 18 units in a 26-unit project, or 20 units in a 30-unit project.
+Units not funded by NLHC would not be considered part of the ARH program and may be rented at market rates. - 5.
 Projects containing less than 10 units must include at least one (1) unit which is accessible.
 Projects of 10 funded units or more must maintain a minimum of 10% accessible units.
-Financial contribution incentives are available to increase the number of accessible units beyond the minimum requirement.
-(See Funding Incentive Criteria, Page 5) - 6.
+Financial contribution incentives are available to increase the

+- number of accessible units beyond the minimum requirement.
+(See Funding Incentive Criteria, Page 4) - 6.
 Affordable Rental Housing units may be part of a larger housing project that also contains units rented at market prices.
 This type of mixed income project is viewed as a positive approach to increasing project viability and creating integrated, healthy communities. - 7.
 Projects may be developed through new construction, the conversion of a non-residential building or an addition to an existing residential structure. - 8.
-Proponents must provide detailed information on the project's proximity to services and amenities as well as any aspects that would contribute to an age-friendly-community.

-9. Housing projects that support the development of age-friendly communities enable Newfoundlanders and Labradorians, including older adults with disabilities, to age in place with dignity and autonomy.
+Proponents must provide detailed information on the project's proximity to services and amenities as well as any aspects that would contribute to an age friendly community. - 9.
+Housing projects that support the development of age-friendly communities enable Newfoundlanders and Labradorians, including older adults with disabilities, to age in place with dignity and autonomy.
 For example, housing projects that include accessible social or well-being multipurpose areas, inside and/or outdoors, contribute to age friendly design.
 To learn more about this approach, see Our Province.
 Our Health.
 Our Future.
-A 10-Year Health Transformation: The Blueprint Implementation Recommendations from the Strategy Committees and Working Groups (healthaccordnl.ca), pages 36-51.
+A 10-Year Health Transformation: The Blueprint Implementation Recommendations from the Strategy Committees and Working Groups (healthaccordnl.ca) on line pages 36-51.
 Please contact the Affordable Housing Manager at arhp@nlhc.nl.ca or 709-853-0961 to discuss potential options for incorporating these elements, including related costs, within your project.